wULLSnpAXbWZGYDYyhWTKKspEQoaYxXyhoisqHf/docker-fedora-hugo/README.md

 This repository provides the Dockerfile to create a Docker image used for web developent using [Hugo](https://gohugo.io) website building framework.

-The image is rebuilt approximately every hour to ensure it always has the latest packages.
+The image is rebuilt <del>approximately every hour</del> nightly to ensure it always has the latest packages.

 push mirror lives in [this GitHub repo](https://github.com/wULLSnpAXbWZGYDYyhWTKKspEQoaYxXyhoisqHf/docker-fedora-hugo)
 development happens on [this Gitea instance](https://git.dotya.ml/wanderer/docker-fedora-hugo)